Sn00pyW00dst0ck/CEN5035-Project/documentation/Sprint4.md

 - Marks the current selected channel as selected in the menu
 - Handles the case when selected Server has no channels
 - Handles the case when selectedServer is null

+**Registration.test**
+- Renders registration form with all required fields and buttons
+- Validates empty and invalid form inputs (required fields, short password, mismatched passwords)
+- Submits registration form with valid input and sends correct API request
+- Displays success message and triggers callback on successful registration
+- Displays error message when registration fails (e.g., username already exists, or password/username not valid, or too short)
+- Navigates to login page when Login button is clicked

+**Search.test**
+- Renders search input without crashing
+- Uses default id and label when none are provided
+- Accepts and displays custom id and label props
+- Calls provided return function on input change

 **ServerAndMembers.test**
 - Renders without crashing